AbdellahBahsine/products-scraper/README.md

 A significant challenge was deciding which selectors to use for scraping.
 Through experimentation, I found that **data attributes** were often the most stable and reliable choice, so I prioritized them when available.
 As a fallback, I used **class names**.
 However, I quickly realized that both data attributes and class names are prone to changes as the website’s structure evolves.
 To address this, I concluded that it’s essential to **regularly test** the scraper to ensure it remains functional over time.

 ## How to Run the Project
+You can see the live app here: https://products-scraper-chi.vercel.app/

+or

 To run products scraper locally, follow these steps:

 1. **Clone the Repository**